jmcheon/jmcheon.github.io/_posts/2023-03-14-parseContextBody.md

 # parseContextBody method from Parser class

-"it to parse context body(http, server, location)."
+"it is to parse context body(http, server, location)."

 |            |                  `type`                   |        `name`         |                `description`                 |
 | :--------: | :---------------------------------------: | :-------------------: | :------------------------------------------: |